 If you take diuretics, ask your health care provider if you need to stop taking the diuretic while you have diarrhea.
 Never stop or change medicines before talking to your doctor.

 For the most common causes of food poisoning, your doctor will NOT prescribe antibiotics.

 You can buy medicines at the drugstore that help slow diarrhea.

 Most people fully recover from the most common types of food poisoning within 12 - 48 hours.
-Serious complications can occur, however, from certain types of food poisoning.
+Some types of food poisoning can cause serious complications.

 Death from food poisoning in people who are otherwise healthy is rare in the United States.